rpmuller/rpmuller.github.io/README.md

 Progress
 ========
+* 24 Jun 2013
+  - Profiling of unit tests in PyQuante2: Weird results.
+Looks as if the python versions of the integral routines are being called when running tests through nose, but the cython version are called when running from the command line.
 * 23 Jun 2013
   - libquantum wrappers: Extending python with C is very frustrating.
 Can't seem to get anything but segfaults!
     Cython makes things much nicer, but I'm having trouble getting it to recognize _Complex
   - When MacPorts won't download files for you, you can manually download them and stick them in [Macports root]/var/macports/distfiles.
 But why does MacPorts fail to fetch so often?
     EDIT: proxy problems, of course.
   - Sticking this here since I forget it so often.
 To change the default (python or whatever) version in macports, do

     port select --list python